diku-dk/futhark-website/blog/2020-12-28-futhark-and-dex.rst

 I also suspect this focus on indexes is because the Dex authors have a background of being frustrated with NumPy-style programming, where the absence of efficient indexing can be quite restrictive.
-They even even use this NumPy implementation of L₁ distances as motivation in their paper::
+They even use this NumPy implementation of L₁ distances as motivation in their paper::

   def pairwiseL1(x):